Ay7ot/ProTaskMate/README.md

 You can access the live demo version of the app at https://protaskmate.web.app.

 ## Usage
-To use the app, simply create a new board, add tasks to it, create subtasks and move them between columns as they progress.
+To use the app, simply create a new board, add tasks to it, create subtasks and move them between columns as they progress

 ## Contributing
 We welcome contributions from the community.
 If you find a bug or have a feature request, please open an issue on GitHub.
 If you want to contribute code, please fork the repository and submit a pull request.